 Foetal Alcohol Syndrome Compensation Claims

 The most obvious effects of foetal alcohol syndrome are present on the faces of impacted children.
-Children who suffer from the disorder often have such facial characteristics as thin “fish” lips, relatively small eye openings compared to others in their ethnic group, reduced head circumference, short noses, and skin folds at the corners of their eyes that resemble the “crows feet” often seen in much more mature individuals.
+Children who suffer from the disorder often have such facial characteristics as a thin top lip, relatively small eye openings compared to others in their ethnic group, reduced head circumference and short noses.

 Perhaps more damaging to the victim’s outlook, is a range of mental and cognitive impacts that result from foetal alcohol syndrome.
 The cognitive development of children affected by the disease is often impaired, resulting in a range of degraded mental functions that can impact their performance in school and compromise their abilities to find gainful employment later in life.